Pedestrian Accident Lawyer in Allentown, PA

 If you were struck by a vehicle while walking, you may have a pedestrian accident personal injury case and should seek legal counsel from a Pennsylvania personal injury lawyer.
 The primary element of proving a personal injury pedestrian accident case is demonstrating that the party responsible for the injuries was negligent.
 There are four elements to proving negligence.

-1. The driver or responsible party owed a duty of care to the victim.
-All drivers have the inherent duty to drive safely and according to the law.
+- The driver or responsible party owed a duty of care to the victim.
+All drivers have an inherent duty to drive safely and in accordance with the law

-2. The driver or responsible party breached this duty.
-Failing to obey traffic laws, not looking both ways before going through an intersection, not stopping a pedestrian crosswalk, or acting in a way a reasonable driver would not act constitutes a breach.
+- Failing to obey traffic laws, not looking both ways before going through an intersection, not stopping at a pedestrian crosswalk, or acting in a way a reasonable driver would not act constitutes a breach

-4. The victim suffered actual damages or injuries that are compensable.
+- The victim suffered compensable actual damages or injuries

 If the action frightened the pedestrian but did not cause harm, there is no cause of action.
 As long as there was actual damage, such as property damage or expenses because of the accident, you may have a pedestrian accident case.